Terms of Service - Trooli

 • A licence under which you have the right to run your telecommunications system and connect to the Trooli system is revoked, amended or otherwise ceases to be valid and is not immediately replaced with another valid licence.

-• Our ability to continue to provide the Service to you is materially and adversely affected because: (i) any of our telecommunications carrier(s) or supplier(s) ceases to provide services to us; or (ii) any authorisation required by us ends or is changed; or (iii) it is not commercially viable to supply the Services to you; or (iv) the service is no longer technically viable.
+• Our ability to continue to provide the Service to you is materially and adversely affected because: (i) any of our telecommunications carrier(s) or supplier(s) ceases to provide Services to us; or (ii) any authorisation required by us ends or is changed; or (iii) it is not commercially viable to supply the Services to you; or (iv) the Service is no longer technically viable.

 • If asked to do so by regulators or if required by law.
 We may end the Agreement if we are permanently unable to provide our Services to you.

-12.7 If we suspend the Services we may charge a line restriction fee as set out in the Price Guide.
+12.7 If we suspend the Services we may charge a service restriction fee as set out in the Price Guide.
 We shall also be entitled to recover from you all costs, losses and expenses incurred by Trooli.

-13. Moving House
+13 Moving House

-14. After the agreement ends
+14 After the Agreement ends

-14.2 Any features or services that are provided for free with or as part of the Service(s) will end on the same day as the Agreement ends.
-You may continue to keep certain features or services if you agree to pay any relevant charges set out in the Price Guide or as otherwise agreed with us.
+14.2 Any features or Services that are provided for free with or as part of the Service(s) will end on the same day as the Agreement ends.
+You may continue to keep certain features or Services if you agree to pay any relevant charges set out in the Price Guide or as otherwise agreed with us.

 15.2 Unenforceable terms: Each of the paragraphs and sub-paragraphs of our Agreement operate separately.
 If any court or relevant authority decides that any of them are unlawful or unenforceable, the remaining paragraphs and sub-paragraphs will remain in full force and effect.